darinz/Statistics/Python/README.md

 - Apply statistical concepts to real-world problems across domains
 - Implement reproducible research workflows
 - Generate comprehensive statistical reports
-- Use R for both exploratory and confirmatory analysis
+- Use Python for both exploratory and confirmatory analysis
 - Understand the limitations and assumptions of statistical methods

 ## How to Use This Repository